Posted on September 16, 2013

 - For a law enforcement purpose in response to a relevant and specific request from a law enforcement official; or

-- To prevent or lessen a serious and imminent threat to the health and safety of a person or the public.37
+- To prevent or lessen a serious and imminent threat to the health and safety of a person or the public.35

-In response to calls from President Obama, the Department of Health and Human Services recently began the rulemaking process to amend the regulations that implement HIPAA to directly address mental health reporting to NICS.38
+In response to calls from President Obama, in 2013 the Department of Health and Human Services began the rulemaking process to amend the regulations that implement HIPAA to directly address mental health reporting to NICS.36

-Forty-one states have laws that require or authorize the reporting of some mental health information to the federal NICS database or a state database for use in firearm purchaser background checks.
+Forty-seven states have laws that require or authorize the reporting of some mentally ill people to the federal NICS database or a state database for use in firearm purchaser background checks.
 As described below, the categories of individuals who are reported vary, as do the specific procedures and requirements involved.